 This recipe was mostly adapted from the China Si Chuan Food site.

 - To make the wrapper: Pour the vegetable oil, honey, and water into a large mixing bowl.
-Whisk well until they are all combined.
+Whisk well until they are all completely blended and emulsified.
 Sift in a third of the flour and whisk.
 Sift in the rest of the flour and use a spatula to fold the flour in - as you work, the dough will start to become shaggy.
-Do not overwork it - go slowly, and you may notice that the flour slowly "soaks in".
+Be patient - as you fold, you may notice that the flour slowly "soaks in".
 When there is very little loose flour left, set aside the spatula and use your hands to knead the dough together into one mass.
 Roll into a ball - most of the dry flour should by now be absorbed, but if you still see uneven bits, knead the ball a few more times.
-Once everything is evenly mixed, wrap well with saran wrap, and let rest for 1 hour.
+Once everything is evenly mixed, wrap well with saran wrap, and let rest at room temperature for 1 hour.

 - (For the proportions of filling and dough, see the notes section below.)
 Measure the filling out into separate portions according to weight and roll each portion into a ball.
 (If you are inserting a mochi in the center, wrap the filling around the mochi until it is completely covered, then roll into a ball.)
 If you are working with a filling that is more moist (such as lotus seed) you can keep it chilled in either the refrigerator or the freezer before using.

 - Measure out the appropriate amounts for the dough, rolling each portion into a ball.
 Because it is easy for the dough to dry out, keep everything lightly covered with saran wrap.
-Take one of the dough balls and gently start to flatten the center of the dough, forming a disc with thicker edges and a thinner center.
-Place the ball of filling in the center, then continue gently pressing and thinning the dough up the sides of the filling until the edges wrap up and over the top.
-Pinch closed the seam and any other holes in the dough, so that the filling is completely covered.
-Roll the whole ball between your palms until the surface is more or less smooth.
-Do this for each ball of filling until you are either out of dough or filling.
+Take one of the dough balls and start to flatten the dough by pinching gently in the center, forming a disc with thicker edges and a thinner center (if you are wrapping a large mooncake, make it more of a long oblong rather than a circle).
+Place the ball of filling in the center of the dough, then continue gently pressing and thinning the dough down the sides of the filling until the edges wrap over and can meet each other in the middle.
+Gently massage together the seam and any other holes in the dough, so that the filling is completely covered - don't worry if there are cracks, as the dough very easily blends with itself.
+Roll the whole ball between your palms, and the dough will start to smooth itself.
+It doesn't have to be perfectly smooth, but you should feel secure that there are no seams that may fall open.

 - (Optional) I sometimes add a honey wash after the cakes cool down a little bit, which not only helps the baked dough become moist and soft faster, but can help put a nice sweet-ish glaze on the skin.
 Whisk together the honey and water until the honey is dissolved, then brush over the baked mooncakes.
-Return the mooncakes to the oven for about 3-4 minutes.
+Return the mooncakes to the oven for about 3-4 minutes, or until they feel tacky but not actually wet.

 - The proportions for the wrapper are VERY important!
 Do not try to convert to cups and tablespoons - I tried and they failed miserably.
-The only way I was able to get a reliable dough was to use weighing, which I had been thus far able to avoid even for cake recipes.
+The only way I was able to get a reliable dough was to use weighing.
 The resultant ball of dough should be slightly oily, pliable, and a consistent amber throughout, with no hints of dry flour at all.
 Too much flour, and the dough became too dry and would break up when handled.
 Too much oil, and the dough wouldn't stretch - pressing and kneading for mooncake wrappers would result in the dough starting to separate.

 Also be aware that you may be leaving behind as much as a teaspoon of oil or honey behind if you are using another bowl for measuring and then pouring into the mixing bowl.
 To make it easy on myself, I've simply poured them directly into the mixing bowl, zeroing out the value in between each ingredient, though be careful, if you overpour, you'll have a tough time walking back the extra portion!
 If using multiple bowls, make sure to use a spatula to scrape down the bowl.